numenta/nupic-legacy/news/_posts/2013-06-25-hackathon-outcome.md

 category: news
 ---

-The first NuPIC Hackathon occurred over the past weekend, ending with eight demo application from ten different participants.
-Even though there were some struggles getting NuPIC building and running on different platforms (we anticipated that), I consider this event a success just based on the number of demonstrations ready within 24 hours.
+The first NuPIC Hackathon occurred over the past weekend, ending with eight demo applications from ten different participants.
+Even though there were some struggles getting NuPIC building and running on different platforms (we anticipated that), I consider this event a success based on the number of demonstrations ready within 24 hours.

 We had a great group of participants in attendance.
 Thank you all for coming, especially those of you who stuck it out all night and produced demos!
-We had hackers fly in from Seattle, St. Louis, Memphis, and Mexico... not to mention those attending from the San Francisco bay area.
+We had hackers fly in from **Seattle**, **St. Louis**, **Memphis**, and **Mexico**... not to mention those attending from the San Francisco bay area.

-Almost the entire event was live-streamed on [YouTube](https://www.youtube.com/channel/UC8-ttzWLgXZOGuhUyrPlUuA).
-All the individual videos are linked below, but the most interesting videos are the <a href="#kickoff_video_and_slides">kickoff</a> and the <a href="#demonstrations">demonstrations</a> at the end of the event.
-If you feel like watching all 24 hours of the event, be my guest:
+The event was live-streamed on [YouTube](https://www.youtube.com/channel/UC8-ttzWLgXZOGuhUyrPlUuA).
+All the individual videos are linked below, but the most interesting videos are the <a href="#kickoff_video_and_slides">kickoff</a> and the <a href="#demonstrations">demonstrations</a> at the end.

 ## Kickoff Video and Slides